IndieMasco/TechEdWeek4Assignment/READme.md

 # Requirements

 - ✅ 🎯 Ensure your HTML form is working and submitting data into the database as expected.
+  - I've made sure that my review page works on Render.
+It submits a new review and displays it
 - ✅ 🎯 Confirm that your project is functional on multiple screen sizes using either Responsive Design or media queries.
+  - I used @media so that my review page looks presentable on both desktop and mobile
 - ✅ 🎯 Create a working GET API route in your server.
 - ✅ 🎯 Create a working POST API route in your client.
+  - You can find my GET and POST API routes within my server.js file
 - ✅ 🎯 Seed your database with realistic-looking ‘dummy’ data through the Supabase query editor or a seed file in your server.
 Ensure that this is saved and submitted (in a screenshot or seed file form) so it can be marked and tested efficiently.
+  - I've added a screenshot of my schema visualizer in the image folder.
+I've copied and pasted my SQL from Supabase into a queries.sql file and also put some test reviews into a seed.js file

 # Stretch Requirements

-- 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
+- ❌ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
-- 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.
+- ❌ 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.
-- 🏹 Add a delete button to each message and a DELETE route in the server.
+- ❌ 🏹 Add a delete button to each message and a DELETE route in the server.
-- 🏹 Create an option for users to like others’ posts.
+- ❌ 🏹 Create an option for users to like others’ posts.

 # Wireframe